CNES/resto_client/README.md

 |     KALHAITI    | public | RestoModel_dotcloud | unlicensed |  No license  |
 +-----------------+--------+---------------------+------------+--------------+
 ```
-This shows you the server URL as well as its collection and their main characteristics.
+This shows you the server URL as well as its collections and their main characteristics.
 If you want the details of a collection, you can type in:

 ```console
 $ resto_client show collection KALCNES